bhklab/med-imagetools/docs/usage/crawl_interlacer/crawler.md

 ## Metadata extraction

-As of the 2.0 release, the crawler implements a modality-specific set of extractions which facilitate raw extraction of a DICOM tag (i.e `SeriesInstanceUID`) as well as a 'ComputedValue' which requires computation on one or more tags (i.e `ROINames` in `RTSTRUCT` files are computed from the `ROIContourSequence` tag).
+As of the 2.0 release, the crawler implements a modality-specific set of extractions which facilitates:

+1. raw extraction of a DICOM tag (i.e `SeriesInstanceUID`)
+2. and possible 'ComputedValue' which requires computation on one or more tags (i.e `ROINames` in `RTSTRUCT` files are computed from the `ROIContourSequence` tag).

 This is done using the [ModalityMedataExtractor][imgtools.dicom.dicom_metadata.extractor_base.ModalityMetadataExtractor] base class, which defines the `base_tags` that are common to all modalities, and the `computed_tags` which sub-classes can implement to extract modality-specific information on top of their own `modality_tags`.

-See the following:
+See the following api documentation for the supported modalities:

 - [CTMetadataExtractor][imgtools.dicom.dicom_metadata.extractors.CTMetadataExtractor]
 - [MRMetadataExtractor][imgtools.dicom.dicom_metadata.extractors.MRMetadataExtractor]